kubernetes/community/contributors/guide/issue-triage.md

 * Then, apply the `triage/support` label, which is directed to our support structures (see below), and apply the `close` label

 Please find more detailed information about Support Requests in the [Footnotes section](#footnotes).

-### Duplicates
-* Duplicates of other open issues should be left with a comment referencing the original issue and closed.

 ### Abandoned or Wrongly Placed Issues
 Depending on your permissions, either close or comment on it.